10 ways having 3 kids is different than 2. Come on….let’s be honest! Triple the chaos, the expense, and being outnumbered…they’ve got us beat!

 - Strollers weren’t meant for 3 – luckily I didn’t have 3 who needed to be in a stroller but it was stressful enough toting around a double stroller let alone finding somewhere for #3 to sit or stand when she got “tired” on an outing.

 - Someone has to share – most of the time when you’re shopping for houses you have 3 bedrooms, 2 for the kiddos and 1 master.
-Once kiddo #3 arrives either #1 or #2 has to share…that was a bit of a challenge when #3 cried and didn’t sleep thru the night as well as my #2 did in our house.
+Once kiddo #3 arrives either #1 or #2 has to share.
+That was a bit of a challenge when #3 cried and didn’t sleep thru the night.
 Eeeek

-- 3 is a crowd – let’s face it, 3 people whether they’re adults or kids is not a great number…someone is always left out or feels like they aren’t getting as much attention as the others.
+- 3 is a crowd – let’s face it, 3 people whether they’re adults or kids is not a great number.
+Someone is always left out or feels like they aren’t getting as much attention.
 Get ready for that complaint, A LOT.

 - Bedtime rituals – once again there are only 2 of you and someone is “always last” (even if you rotate they still forever think they are ALWAYS last).

 - “The seating issue” – whether you’re at a sporting event or sitting at a restaurant there is always 1 child who doesn’t get to sit by Mom or Dad.
-Ok when they become teenagers this may be welcomed LOL but as kids they usually want the comfort of being next to a parent and ya’ gotta’ rotate every time again (sitting by the window in the car is yet another argument and don’t get me started on that).
+Ok when they become teenagers this may be welcomed.
+As kids they usually want the comfort of being next to a parent though.
+SO… ya’ gotta’ rotate every time again.

 - Relationships – kinda’ goes along with the 3s a crowd idea but everyone has their own personalities (oh boy do they, and with 3 they are VERY distinct) and inevitably 2 will mesh a bit better with one another and become a bit closer (as kids and as adults)…this can be difficult at any age.
 And…..let’s just say 3 girls/women is never a good number. 😉

-- The expense – we’re being honest here so let’s talk money for a minute.
+- Expenses – we’re being honest here so let’s talk money for a minute.
 Kids aren’t cheap!
 Triple the clothing, school supplies, haircuts, and it goes on from there.